10 min read

 The strongest heavy-sleeper setup has three parts:

-- make dismissing the alarm require movement
+• make dismissing the alarm require a task, not one tap

 WakeUpBroo is built around that third part.
 There is no snooze and no normal dismiss button.
 To stop the alarm, you use the rotating code from wakeupbroo.com/code, ideally on a laptop or tablet across the room.
+By the time you've walked over and typed the code, your prefrontal cortex is online and the morning has already started.

 If you want to try that setup, download WakeUpBroo on the App Store.
 For a broader comparison, see the best alarm apps for heavy sleepers.